TheDeponent/FlowSim/README.md

 # FlowSim

 FlowSim is a modular poi spinning pattern visualizer and animation tool built with Python, Gradio, and Manim.
-It allows users to select, preview, and export a wide variety of physically accurate poi patterns, including inspin, antispin, box, gunslinger, and more.
-Patterns are fully modular and hot-reloadable for rapid development and experimentation.
+It allows users to select, preview, and export a wide variety of physically accurate poi patterns.
+Specifically, it allows rendering of gunslinger poi patterns which are not available in other flow arts simulators/visualisers.

 ## Features
 - Modular pattern architecture (easy to add new patterns)